ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="timestamp" />
 #### 5.1.2 Timestamp

 Each tracking method supports an optional timestamp as its final argument; this allows you to manually override the timestamp attached to this event.
-The timestamp should be in <b>milliseconds</b> since the Unix epoch.
+The timestamp should be in **milliseconds** since the Unix epoch.

-If you do not pass this timestamp in as an argument, then the php Tracker will use the current time to be the timestamp for the event.
+If you do not pass this timestamp in as an argument, then the PHP Tracker will use the current time to be the timestamp for the event.

 Here is an example tracking a structured event and supplying the optional timestamp argument.
 We can explicitly supply a `NULL` for the intervening arguments which are empty: